Grant Road Historic District: 18th and 19th centuries

 Two schools were also built during the war.
 A school for white children stood on a hill overlooking the road and a school for black children was farther east, near the road's intersection with present-day Broad Branch Road.
-After the war New Cut Road was renamed in honor of General Ulysses S. Grant.
-Due to development that resulted from Fort Reno, the area's population increased and Grant Road became a residential street and important part of the village's growth.
+After the war, New Cut Road was renamed in honor of General Ulysses S. Grant.
+Due to development that resulted from Fort Reno, the area's population increased, and Grant Road became a residential street and an important part of the village's growth.

 The last quarter of the 19th century saw gradual development on Grant Road and the surrounding farmland area.
-The land where Fort Reno stood became a predominantly black neighborhood called Reno City.
+The land where Fort Reno stood became a predominantly Black neighborhood called Reno City.
 German, Irish, and Italian immigrants moved to Tenleytown, building their houses and opening a variety of shops.
-The area became a working class village, with two-story frame houses lining streets on the east side of Wisconsin Avenue.
+The area became a working-class village, with two-story frame houses lining streets on the east side of Wisconsin Avenue.
 Most of the buildings in the historic district date from this period.
 The commercial building at 4425 Wisconsin Avenue NW, the oldest surviving commercial building in the neighborhood, was constructed in 1887 by John J. O'Day.
 It originally served as the O'Day General Store and Tenleytown Post Office.
-The house at 3837 Albemarle Street NW was reportedly built near the Old Naval Observatory in the mid 19th century, but relocated in the 1890s.
+The house at 3837 Albemarle Street NW was reportedly built near the Old Naval Observatory in the mid-19th century but relocated in the 1890s.
 Six surviving homes along the 4500 block of Grant Road were built between 1890 and 1894.

 During the 1890s a streetcar line was installed along Wisconsin Avenue, linking the village with Georgetown and resulting in further development.
-The population of Tenleytown increased from 731 to 1,127 between 1892 and 1897 and large amounts of homes and shops were built along Wisconsin Avenue and the surrounding streets.
-In 1894 there were over 30 buildings on the 4400 and 4500 blocks of Grant Road.
+The population of Tenleytown increased from 731 to 1,127 between 1892 and 1897, and large amounts of homes and shops were built along Wisconsin Avenue and the surrounding streets.
+In 1894, there were over 30 buildings on the 4400 and 4500 blocks of Grant Road.
 The road played such an important role in local development that a 1899 article in the Evening Star said that if Tenleytown was a hand, Grant Road was its thumb "with twisting and turning knuckles, grabbed onto by more than its shares of houses."